 ]]>

 With the help of a baby monitor, you can hear and see your bub 鈥 or even transmit soothing sounds to them 鈥 from virtually anywhere.
-These devices are handy if you have a large home where your child’s room may be out of earshot.

-Pretty well all baby monitors use audio and video monitoring these days.
+Most models offer both audio and video monitoring these days.
 While some have stuck with a dedicated monitoring unit (such as a tablet), others use smartphone apps, which can reduce the overall price.

 We can help you decide which option is right for your home.